Finite-dimensional Hilbert spaces

 void add(elementary_space<IndexTypes...> const &es)

 Insert a new elementary space into the product.
 Throws elementary_space_exists if an elementary space equivalent to es is already part of the product.
-Throws hilbert_space_too_big if adding es into the product would overflow the 64-bit integer type of the basis state index.
+Throws hilbert_space_too_big if adding es into the product would exceed the 63-bit limit of the basis state index.

 bool has(elementary_space<IndexTypes...> const &es) const